 Most of the dogs listed on our website live in a foster home – generally with the person who rescued them from the streets.
 This means these are not shelter dogs – but instead know how to live in a home with other people, animals, etc. There is a tremendous investment of love, time, and money that goes into turning these dogs from frightened, abused, starving, abandoned creatures to the beauties your see on our website.

 For that reason, we are very careful to screen each applicant because we want the match to be right for both the family in the home and the dog being adopted.
-If you adopt a dog from Baja Dogs, we introduce you to its rescuer (rescatistas in Spanish) and allow you the opportunity to find out as many details as you need.
+If you adopt a dog from Baja Dogs, we give you the opportunity to communicate with its rescuer (rescatistas in Spanish) and allow you the opportunity to find out as many details as you need.
 You can also remain in contact with the rescatista as long as you like so that you can share the dog’s story with the person who rescued and rehabilitated it and ask any questions you might have in the future about the dog’s history.
-We also recommend adopters review Pet’s first 30 days in your home so you know exactly how to get your dog off to a great start in its new home.
+We do this through a Secret Facebook group we have set up that allow rescuers, adopters, and volunteers to share information, stories, photos, ask questions, etc. in a safe non-public environment.
+We also require adopters review Pet’s first 30 days document so you know exactly how to get your dog off to a great start in its new home.

 The logistics of adopting a dog are this: